kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 It is reduced branching in the solution space.

-## Fewer Valid Solutions Can Produce Better Autonomous Work
+## Fewer Valid Solutions Can Produce Better Autonomous Work { #fewer-valid-solutions }

 Humans often value expressive freedom.